cloudflare/workers-docs/src/content/about/metrics.md

 Workers metrics show performance and usage of your Workers and help diagnose issues.

-Workers Metrics are available in Per Zone and Per Worker script contexts.
+Workers Metrics are available in Zone and Worker script contexts.

-## Per Worker Script Metrics
+## Worker Script Metrics

 Aggregates request data for an individual Worker script across all zones including your workers.dev subdomain.
 On your [Workers dashboard](https://dash.cloudflare.com/?account=workers/overview), click on any Worker to view its metrics.

-Per Worker script metrics can be inspected by time ranges within the last 30 days.
+Worker script metrics can be inspected by time ranges within the last 30 days.
 The dashboard includes the charts and information described below.

+### Requests

+This chart shows historical request counts from the Workers runtime broken down into successful requests, failed requests, and subrequests.

+- Successful requests: Success and Client Disconnected invocation statuses.
+- Failed requests: Every other invocation status.
+- Subrequests: Requests triggered by calling `fetch` from within a Worker script.
+A subrequest that throws an uncaught error will not be counted.

+### CPU Time

+The CPU time chart shows historical CPU time data broken down into relevant quantiles using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
+You can learn more about interpreting quantiles [here](https://www.statisticshowto.com/quantile-definition-find-easy-steps/).
+In some cases, higher quantiles may appear to exceed [CPU time limits](/about/limits/#cpu-execution-time-limit) without generating invocation errors because of a mechanism in the Workers runtime that allows rollover CPU time for requests below the CPU limit.

 ### Invocation statuses